The tax amounts paid must be considered legally deductible

 At this point, three circumstances must be taken into account:

-1. The contributions accrued in the territory of application of the Spanish VAT (Peninsula and Balearic Islands) are deductible, borne by direct impact that correspond to subject and non-exempt operations.
+The fees accrued in the territory of application of the VAT Spanish (Peninsula and Balearic Islands), supported by direct repercussions corresponding to taxable and non-exempt operations.

 Example:

 The VAT payments borne by a businessman in a country other than Spain are not deductible in our country because they have not been accrued in the territory of application of the tax.
-To recover these fees, the businessman must go to the tax administration of the country in which he incurred them.
-If it is a Member State of the European Community, the entrepreneur must submit the form hosted for this purpose at the electronic headquarters of the State Tax Administration Agency (electronic address: https://sede.agenciatributaria.gob.es ).
-In this case, the Member State in question will be obliged to return the contributions paid in accordance with the provisions contained in the community regulations.
-If it is a non-EU country, it will have to comply with its internal regulations.
+To recover these fees, the entrepreneur must go to the tax authorities of the country in which they were incurred.
+If it is a member state of the European Community, the entrepreneur must submit the form hosted for this purpose in the electronic headquarters of the State Tax Administration Agency (electronic address: https://sede.agenciatributaria.gob.es ).
+In this case, the Member State concerned will be obliged to repay the contributions incurred in accordance with the provisions contained in Community legislation.
+If it is a non-EU country, its internal regulations will have to be followed.

-2. Fees cannot be deducted in amounts greater than what is legally applicable.
+The contributions cannot be deducted in an amount greater than that legally applicable.

 Example:

-A publisher sells books for 10,000 euros to a bookseller, passing on 2,100 euros of VAT (therefore a 21 percent tax rate applies).
+A publisher sells books for 10,000 euros to a bookseller, charging him 2,100 euros.
+VAT (therefore, a tax rate of 21 percent applies).
 Books must be taxed at 4 percent, according to the VAT Law.

-3. The contributions cannot be deducted before they have been accrued according to law (see the section dedicated to Accrual in chapter 4 of this Practical Manual).
+Contributions cannot be deducted before they have been accrued in accordance with law (see the section on Accrual in Chapter 4 of this Practical Manual).